m42i/Broker_Currencyflow/README.md

 Broker_Currencyflow
 ===================

-This repo is for archival purposes only as I'm not longer involved in its active development.
+This repo is for archival purposes only as I'm no longer involved in its active development.

 For more information and current progress go here: http://www.wowace.com/addons/broker_currencyflow/